Identify Incentivized Locations for Solar, Wind, and EV Charging Facilities Using PolicyMap

 - Brownfield sites

-- A metro or non-metro area which a) has had direct employment of .17 or greater or local tax revenues over 25% related to the extraction, processing, transport or storage of coal, oil or natural gas b) has an unemployment rate at or above the national average or 3) a census tract or an adjoining tract in which a coal mine closed after December 31, 1999 or a coal fired electric power plant was retired after December 31, 2009.
+- A metro or non-metro area that a) has had direct employment of .17 or greater or local tax revenues over 25% related to the extraction, processing, transport or storage of coal, oil or natural gas b) has an unemployment rate at or above the national average or c) a census tract or an adjoining tract in which a coal mine closed after December 31, 1999, or a coal-fired electric power plant was retired after December 31, 2009.

-PolicyMap contains the location of Brownfields sites across the country and is following how the administration will make information related to tax revenues and coal mines available so that we can have it ready for your important work.
+PolicyMap contains the location of Brownfields sites across the country and follows how the administration will make information related to tax revenues and coal mines available so that we can have it ready for your important work.

 The real value of having all of this data in a single location like PolicyMap is the ability to layer these various criteria and potentially identify where the greatest tax benefit could be achieved or perhaps where clustered investments could yield the greatest impact for communities.
 If incentives are greater, hypothetically, for investments in Brownfield sites that also qualify as low-income according to the varying definitions, users can quickly filter for these factors and identify the exact buildings where investment makes greatest sense.